Google Directory Submission: Is It Still Effective for SEO in 2025?

 The cleanup process was painful and time-consuming, requiring extensive outreach to remove links and ultimately submitting a disavow file to Google.
 This case underscores the significant risks associated with indiscriminate directory submissions and the importance of quality over quantity.

-• They focus on highly relevant, quality directories
+• Focus on highly relevant, quality directories (10-20 maximum)

 As directory submissions have diminished in SEO impact, several alternative strategies have emerged that typically deliver stronger results with better return on investment.
 These approaches align more closely with Google’s emphasis on quality content, user experience, and genuine authority building.